Return to Home

-This Basic Orientation introduces the Lab and is a prerequisite for using the space independently.
+This Basic Orientation to the Lab introduces the Lab and is a prerequisite for using this room in the Fiber Arts Studio.

-We will show you around, talk about best practices surrounding safety and sustainability, and then set up a follow up time to discuss the sorts of work you would like to do in this space and whether there are any additional prerequisites for it before you are signed off to use the Lab on your own.
+We will show you around the Lab in the Fiber Arts Studio, talk about best practices surrounding safety and sustainability, and then set up a follow up time to discuss the sorts of work you would like to do in the Lab and whether there are any additional prerequisites for it before you are signed off to use the Lab on your own.
 (This follow up is also required before you are cleared for independent use).

-We welcome everyone to take this Basic Orientation, even if you have no specific plans for the Lab and are just curious about this wonderful resource.
+We welcome everyone to take this Basic Orientation to the Lab, even if you have no specific plans for the Lab and are just curious about this wonderful resource.

-Please register so we know how many to expect at the orientation session.
+Please register so we know how many will be attending.